shivadar/CSCI-226-ADV-DBMS-SYS/C226 /README.md

 This repository demonstrates a simple data structure for a Steam user profile, defined with a DTD and validated against sample XML files.

-*AI-assist: Gemini was used to brainstorm signals and draft text.*

 ---